If you’re missing travel to Italy, take a virtual trip to Matera with Imma Tataranni…

 Perhaps, Imma Tataranni is best appreciated as the perfect Italian dessert course after you’ve finished the 36 episodes of Detective Montalbano.
 After watching the first four episodes, I am yearning to return to Matera.

-In Italian with English subtitles, each of the six episodes of Season 1 are about two hours long.
+In Italian with English subtitles, each of the six episodes of Season 1 is about two hours long.
 First released in Italy in 2019, the episodes began airing on MHz Choice in June 2020.
-Rumor has it that Imma Tataranni has been renewed for a second season.
-Get ready to pack your bags for the trip!

 Save to Pinterest!